yrtnsari/yrtnsari/README.md

 # Hello! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="30px"> I'm Ri

 I have been working on Illustration projects for the last three years and now is currently seeking opportunity towards my dream of being a data analyst.
-However, I’m still looking for another creative opportunities, feel free to contact me :)
+However, I’m still looking for another creative opportunities, feel free to contact me anytime :)

 ## 🔍 You Can Find Me at